 On average 358,614 gun checks annually are being conducted through NICS in California.

 NY prohibits the use of background checks by the general public.
 They allow them to be used by employers, government agencies and licensing and certification entities only.
-The laws pertaining to the use of a background check are primarily for employment purposes.
+The New York background check law is primarily for employment purposes.

 Employers are prohibited from asking if an applicant or existing employee has had any charged filed against them.
 Furthermore, the employer cannot ask about sealed or underaged charges.
 They can ask about current and pending charges as well as past convictions.
 Only immediate arrests are fair game; employers cannot ask about any prior resolved arrests.
 If an employer denies employment based on a criminal history report, they must inform the applicant in writing within 30 days.
 Employers are also subject to federal laws and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.